wehlutyk/thesis/content/3-gistr-4-results.md

 Letter-value plots [@hofmann_letter-value_2011] of deletion and insertion counts conditioned on the presence of one another.
 Each plot represents the distribution of operation counts.
-The left panel shows that utterances where a deletion is present also have many more insertions than if there were no deletion (the red distribution reaches much higher numbers of insertions than the grey distribution).
+The left panel shows that utterances where a deletion is present also have many more insertions than if there were no deletions (the red distribution reaches much higher numbers of insertions than the grey distribution).
 Similarly in the right panel, deletions appear in greater numbers in utterances that have an insertion.
 (More technically, in a given plot the boundaries between boxes are placed at the $2^i$-th quantiles: the middle line is the median, and above and below it the biggest box stops at the first and third quartiles, such that it contains half the data points;